Approvals or Permits Issued Submittal Requirements Additional Information Expected Processing Time

 The pretreatment coordinator issues a letter or email approving the pretreatment system.

 Prepare submittal package for commercial projects according to Express Review or Commercial Standard Review processes.
 A copy of the approval letter or email must be affixed to each set of plumbing plans submitted for commercial building plan review.
-Please email the pretreatment coordinator, Tim Beasley, 919-996-2334 to obtain an approval letter.
+Please email the pretreatment coordinator Stephen Calverley, or call 919-996-2334 to obtain an approval letter.

 Expected Processing Time

 Grease and oil inceptors are processed during either the Express Review or Commercial Standard Review.
-Please see these process descriptions for expected processing time.
+Please download our standard review times.